GUDHI/gudhi-devel/src/cython/doc/installation.rst

 library.

 On `Windows <https://wiki.python.org/moin/WindowsCompilers>`_ , only Python
-3.5 and 3.6 are available because of required Visual Studio version.
+3.5 and 3.6 are available because of the required Visual Studio version.

 On other systems, if you have several Python/cython installed, the version 2.X will be used by default, but you can force it by adding